realbite/bluez-profile/README.md

 path:

-    the dbus object path of the profile
+    the dbus object path of the profile.
+    eg: "/serial/special/profile"

 uuid: